 Address: Dorothea Dix Park 2105 Umstead Drive Raleigh, NC 27603

 The Neuse River Greenway Trail is a larger hiking trail at 27.5-miles of paved trail with lots of different features and scenic views of the Neuse River.
 Winding trails and areas through wetlands and historical sights make for a great hike.
-Also offered is canoeing, kayaking, fishing, picnicking, and more!
+Also offered are canoeing, kayaking, fishing, picnicking, and more!

-The Neuse River Hiking Trail also connects to the segment of Mountains-to-Sea Trail for the advanced hikers.
+The Neuse River Hiking Trail also connects to the segment of the Mountains-to-Sea Trail for advanced hikers.
 It's a long-distance hiking trail that runs across North Carolina from the Great Smoky Mountains to the Outer banks!